 Where can I get the best breakfast in Bangkok?

 There’s nothing better in the morning than to start your day with a delicious breakfast.
-In Bangkok you have a great choice of cafés and restaurants serving fresh coffee and juices, breakfast meals à la carte and breakfast buffets.
-The following are some of my favorite places to go for a good breakfast or brunch:
+There are many places in Bangkok that serve fresh coffee and juices, breakfast meals à la carte and breakfast buffets.
+The following are some of my favorite cafés and restaurants to go for a good breakfast or brunch:

 Brasserie Europa (Siam)